-5.5.3 High Frequency Rebirth
+5.5.3 High Frequency Rebirth (StudioRebirth)

+StudioRebirth gives life to dull recordings by adding synthesized high frequency content.
 Dull and lifeless recordings may be a result of lost high frequency content.
-By using the High Frequency Rebirth tool (select Enhancement | High Frequency Rebirth...), you can add artificially created harmonics to brighten up the recording.
-Note that these are merely synthetic harmonics based on the low frequent content of the recording and this feature can only be used give the listener the impression of stronger harmonics.
+By using the StudioRebirth plug-in, you can add artificially created harmonics based on the low frequent content to brighten up the recording.